Part 2: Rebuilding in KiNG

 You may want to get a feel for the effect of the three motions of backrub, before trying to get a good fit.
 To do so at this time, turn off the map and the frozen model in order to concentrate on the movement of the orange sidechains and brown mainchain of the molten model.
 Play with the three dials of the Backrub widget (especially the primary, center one) to get a feel for their connection with the model.
 Return the dials to their original values when done.

 Now, let's use the Backrub and Sidechain rotator dials to make the model better fit the density.
 First, make sure that the dials are in their original positions by matching the black and gray numbers for each dial.
-Be sure the frozen model and *1bkrFH_reg model are on.
-(A good position: Center on Cβ of Thr77 (right-mouse click on the Cβ) and then decrease the map coverage to 4Å at top of the map Presets widget.)
+Be sure the frozen model and *1bkrFH model are on.
+(Optional: Center on Cβ of Thr77 (right-mouse click on the Cβ) and then decrease the map coverage to 4Å at top of the map Presets widget.)

 Start out by pulling the Cβ of Thr77 back into its density by using the A 77 THR dial (middle dial) on the Backrub widget.
 Something around 7 to 9° is a reasonable movement.